siouan/frontend-gradle-plugin/README.md

     // also executed when the Gradle built-in 'assemble' task is executed. assembleScript = 'run assemble'

-    // [OPTIONAL] Script called to check the frontend.
+    // [OPTIONAL] Script called to check the frontend application.
 Default value is <null>.
-This property is
+This
-    // used by the 'checkFrontend' task.
-Apart from direct execution, the task is also executed
+    // property is used by the 'checkFrontend' task.
+Apart from direct execution, the task is also
-    // when the Gradle built-in 'check' task is executed. checkScript = 'run check'
+    // executed when the Gradle built-in 'check' task is executed. checkScript = 'run check'

-    // [OPTIONAL] Script called to publish the frontend.
+    // [OPTIONAL] Script called to publish the frontend artifacts.
 Default value is <null>.
-This property is
+This
-    // used by the 'publishFrontend' task.
-Apart from direct execution, the task is also executed
+    // property is used by the 'publishFrontend' task.
+Apart from direct execution, the task is
-    // when the Gradle built-in 'publish' task is executed. publishScript = 'run publish'
+    // also executed when the Gradle built-in 'publish' task is executed. publishScript = 'run publish'

     ////// GENERAL SETTINGS //////